 THE ROUND-THE-WORLD TOUR ON A ZERO-EMISSION SAILBOAT!
-This is the slogan that you can read if you go on the site of Eco Sailing Project.
-They decided to combine our passions for the sea, the adventure and the ecology.
+Four friends decided to combine our passions for the sea, the adventure and the ecology.
 The goal of their project is to prove that a technically complex project around the world is achievable with eco-responsible practices.
 We met them (and here you find the first part of our inteview!)!

 What have been the best moments?